 5. There was a time when you could get a driver’s license without a test.
 While the city of Boston began issuing car registrations around the turn of the century, it wasn’t until 1920 that they began testing individuals before they could obtain a driver’s license.

 6. The Boston University Bridge allows four modes of transportation at once.
 The bridge itself is built over a train track, which hovers over Boston Harbor.
 In turn, a plane can fly over a vehicle that is driving over a moving train that is going over a boat!
 You won’t find this phenomenon anywhere else in the world.

 7. The Ted Williams Tunnel is the lowest in America.
 Set some 90 feet underground, this Boston tunnel is the deepest in the United States.

 8. Bostonians couldn’t celebrate Christmas for a time!
 Between the years 1659-1681, the pilgrims had banned the celebration of Christmas in the city of Boston, believing it to be a corrupted holiday.
 Today, the city not only allows the holiday but also enjoys an annual tree lighting ceremony in Boston Common.

-The city of Boston has a rich, storied history and Risk Free Roofing Boston is proud to say that they are the best roofing contractors in the Boston area.
-Risk Free Roofing Boston is committed to ensuring that all Boston area residents and business owners have a durable roof over their head, and pride themselves on their commitment to customer service and excellence in all they do.
-At Risk Free Roofing Boston, every roofing installation comes with an ironclad warranty you won’t find with another roofing contractor in the Boston area.
-If you need any roof repairs or roofing installation, call the experts at Risk Free Roofing Boston today.
+The city of Boston has a rich, storied history and The Boston Roofers is proud to say that they are the best roofing contractors in the Boston area.
+The Boston Roofers is committed to ensuring that all Boston area residents and business owners have a durable roof over their head, and pride themselves on their commitment to customer service and excellence in all they do.
+At The Boston Roofers, every roofing installation comes with an ironclad warranty you won’t find with another roofing contractor in the Boston area.
+If you need any roof repairs or roofing installation, call the experts at The Boston Roofers today.